windseye/ocpp/docs/user-guide.md

 The workaround consists of:
 - checking the *Skip OCPP schema validation* checkbox during OCPP server configuration
 - commenting-out several lines in `/config/custom_components/ocpp/api.py` and adding a few default values to the OCPP server source code.
 Details are in this [comment in Issue #442](https://github.com/lbbrhzn/ocpp/issues/442#issuecomment-1237651231)

+NOTE: United Chargers no longer uses ChargeLabs firmware.
+The current version is GWM-07.020-03 for the wi-fi and GCW-10.18-05.7 for the power board.
+Details regarding this firmware are found at https://github.com/lbbrhzn/ocpp/issues/899.